My biggest creative fearWritten by Justin on January 28, 2016

 To find out what works for you, you need a list of things to test.
 From the beginning, you’ll want a framework for collecting and evaluating marketing data.This strategy should fit the stage you’re at right now (pre-launch, launching, post-launch).

-These are the topics I cover in Marketing for Product People.
-It’s the equivalent of my other book Marketing for Developers, but for folks who aren’t engineers.
+These are the topics I cover in Tiny Marketing Wins.
 It’s for product people, like you.